-I have great pleasure in presenting the Company's results for the year ended 30 September 2012 and to report another year of significant progress towards realising our ambition to become an important supplier of fluorspar to European and US markets.
-It was a year in which we expanded our project interests into the USA with the acquisition of a potentially major deposit of fluorspar in Nevada.
+"I have great pleasure in presenting the Company's results for the year ended 30 September 2012 and to report another year of significant progress towards realising our ambition to become an important supplier of fluorspar to European and US markets.
+It was a year in which we expanded our project interests to the USA with the acquisition of a major and strategic deposit of fluorspar in Nevada."